ErrolSeders/ErrolSeders/README.md

 ## Feel free to poke around 🐙.

 Errol here!
 I'm a recent graduate in Computer Science and Mathematics from Whitman College.
-I'm interested in Machine Learning and actively learning to code in Julia at the moment.
-I'm also quite interested in creating visualizaions for some of my favorite math subjects.
+I've been interested in Machine Learning and am actively learning Julia at the moment I'm also quite interested in creating visualizaions for some of my favorite math subjects.
 Currently, I am working on polishing up some dusty 🧹 personal projects so that the world can see them!